isc-projects/kea/doc/sphinx/arm/hooks.rst

 and unknown clients.
 For known clients, packets are processed as usual, although it is possible to override the sending of certain options on a per-host basis.
-Clients that are not on the known hosts list will be treated as unknown and will be assigned to the last subnet defined in the configuration file.
+Clients that are not on the known hosts list are treated as unknown and are assigned to the last subnet defined in the configuration file.

 As an example of a use case, this behavior may be implemented to put unknown users